authgear/authgear-server/docs/specs/rate-limit.md

 Rate limit in Authgear uses a variant of token bucket rate limiting, configured by 2 variables:
-- Size: Maximum amount of tokens
-- Reset period: Duration to re-fill the bucket
+- Period: The minimum period between operations
+- Brust: Number of operations before additional operations is denied

-When rate limit is requested, a token is taken from bucket; rate limit is exceeded is tokens are exhausted.
-The bucket is re-filled fully after the reset period is elapsed from the time first token is taken.
+When rate limit is requested, a token is taken from bucket.
+Buckets are filled with brust tokens initially.
+Rate limit is exceeded if tokens are exhausted.
+The bucket is re-filled fully after the period is elapsed from the time first token is taken.

 For rate limit on credential verification (e.g. verify password, verify OTP), token would be taken from bucket only for failed attempts.
 Bucket would still